ocf/ocfweb/ocfweb/docs/docs/contact/irc.md

 [NickServ module](http://wiki.znc.in/Nickserv) by running `/znc LoadMod nickserv` while connected to your ZNC server.
 Then, in your ZNC web admin interface, log in and go to `Your Settings` under either the global or user modules links.
-Under the Networks section, click on the `Edit` link next to the OCF network and scroll down to the Modules section.
+Under the Networks section, click on the `Edit` link next to the OFC network and scroll down to the Modules section.
 Enable the `nickserv` module and type the password you used to register with NickServ into the arguments box.
 Then save your changes using the button at the bottom of the page and ZNC should